Karthi-DStech/CNN-for-Predicting-Attachment-Level-of-Bacteria/README.md

 This repository implements a Convolutional Neural Network (CNN) for classifying and predicting biomaterial attachment levels.
 It supports both **regression and classification tasks**, enabling precise analysis of biomaterial interactions.
 The CNN model is designed to handle complex data, providing accurate predictions and classifications to advance research in biomaterial science.

+**This Highly scalable framework allows for easy addition of more combinations in the future and can be seamlessly transferred to other projects.**

 ## Project Structure
 - `models/`:
     - `CNN.py`: Implementation of CNN Architecture for Supervised-Learning.